probinso/Curriculum/1DAY.md

 ## Python
 In this lecture we introduce you to basics of using `python`.
 Our first exercise will show you how to author a `python` file, establish a workflow, understand simple variables, and introduce some programming vocabulary.

-A python source file, or `.py` file, designates the file containing your python code.
+A `python` source file, or `.py` file, is a file containing your python code.
 This is the file that you will edit and author.
-Once you learn the `python` language you will write `.py` files, as if you had learned chineese to author chineese writing.
+Once you learn the `python` language you will write `.py` files, as if learning to write in `Microsoft Word` enables you to write `.docx` files.

 ![python](example-files/python.png)

 `cpython` (which is what you installed) is an implementation of the python language in the `c` programming language. `Python` is a specification, and `cpython` is an implementation.
 As a simplification we can think of English as specification, where `Websters` and `Oxford English` are competing implementations (minus grammar rules).
 Competing implementations of `python` are `jython` (implemented in `java`) and `pypy` (implemented in `python` itself).

 ![python](example-files/cpython.png)

+Running `python` from your command line executes `cpython` on your `filename.py` program.
+This will interpret your program, and translate it into `bytecode` that is a simpler instruction set.
+This is a common strategy in programming languages.
+A *High Level Language* is one that is easy for a human to write and interpret because it is very expressible.
+A *Low Level Language* is one that is harder for a human and easier for your processor to interpret.
+This `bytecode` is a translation of your instructions into something easier for your computer to handle.
+Luckily knowing this process is enough, as you will likely never interact with the language at the bytecodes level.

 ![python](example-files/interpreter.png)

-I suggest having `ipython shell` and your `atom editor` both open in your workspace, until you develop your own work flow.
+I suggest having [`ipython shell`](https://ipython.org/install.html) and your `atom editor` both open in your workspace, until you develop your own work flow.
 Those with mac or linux can install use `bpython shell` if they prefer.
 Users of `ipython` on `Windows` will need to install `pyreadline`.

 ### disabling magic in your ipython environment
 ```